Small breed

 What can change the trend

-• Extra gain can strain the long frame
+• Extra pounds put more strain on the long back

 Care routine